cngkaygusuz/syde/README.md

 each trace. `sigmaker` reads this file to obtain filenames for traces, and generates signatures, labeling them accordingly.

+Because of timing constrains, we could not find a set of suitable malware to test our tool.
+Nevertheless, our tool is able to successfully distinguish between a few samples of standard POSIX tools.
+Signatures of these files may be found in file `traces/genuine/signatures`.

 # Algorithm

 An ngram-based approach is utilized.
 These n-grams are held in a trie